oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 * An Oracle Cloud account
 * Successfully completed all previous labs
-* Logged in using remote desktop URL as oracle user.
+* Logged in using remote desktop URL as an oracle user.
 If you have connected to your instance via an SSH terminal using auto-generated SSH Keys as opc user, then change user to oracle before proceeding with the next step.

  ```text
   <copy>